dotnet/docs/docs/standard/simd.md

 - Two matrix types, <xref:System.Numerics.Matrix3x2>, which represents a 3x2 matrix, and <xref:System.Numerics.Matrix4x4>, which represents a 4x4 matrix of <xref:System.Single> values.

-- The <xref:System.Numerics.Plane> type, which represents a plane in three-dimensional space.
+- The <xref:System.Numerics.Plane> type, which represents a plane in three-dimensional space using <xref:System.Single> values.

-- The <xref:System.Numerics.Quaternion> type, which represents a vector that is used to encode three-dimensional physical rotations.
+- The <xref:System.Numerics.Quaternion> type, which represents a vector that is used to encode three-dimensional physical rotations using <xref:System.Single> values.

 - The <xref:System.Numerics.Vector%601> type, which represents a vector of a specified numeric type and provides a broad set of operators that benefit from SIMD support.
 The count of a <xref:System.Numerics.Vector%601> instance is fixed for the lifetime of an application, but its value <xref:System.Numerics.Vector%601.Count%2A?displayProperty=nameWithType> depends on the CPU of the machine running the code.